 If you look to learn the Saxophone notes, try our Saxophone fingering chart tool.

 • The Pink Panther

-It all started in 1936, when the director Blake Edwards released a film featuring an absent-minded detective, Jacques Clouseau, whose mission was to arrest the famous thief “The Phantom” before he stole a huge pink-coloured diamond called the “Pink Panther”!
+It all started in 1936 when the director Blake Edwards released a film featuring an absent-minded detective, Jacques Clouseau, whose mission was to arrest the famous thief “The Phantom” before he stole a huge pink-colored diamond called the “Pink Panther”!

-To create its opening signature tune, Edwards called in an advertising agency which incorporated a nonchalant pink panther into Henry Mancini’s audacious musical composition.
+To create its opening signature tune, Edwards called in an advertising agency that incorporated a nonchalant pink panther into Henry Mancini’s audacious musical composition.

 For the writing of the saxophone part, the composer took inspiration from one of his saxophonist friends whom he heard performing one of his compositions on the tenor saxophone, with a rather original phrasing.